 Overview

-Ireta P’urhepecha is a community collective focused on preservation of the P’urhépecha culture and identity.
-We have come together with the objective of strengthening our ancestral knowledge and traditions.
-We are committed to reciprocal relationships with our Native relatives from these lands, as well as establishing solidarity with other non-dominant communities.
-Our hope is to establish a strong cultural base for future generations.
+Ireta P’urhépecha is a community collective dedicated to preserving our Indigenous culture and identity.
+We have come together to strengthen our ancestral knowledge.
+We are committed to reciprocal relationships with our Native relatives from these lands, as well as to establishing solidarity with other communities striving for our collective liberation.
+Our goal is to foster a strong cultural identity for future generations.

 Brief History